Read Job 18 and 19 at Bible Gateway.

 For the series of speeches from Job 3:2-28:10, the Hebrew paragraph divisions for each man’s speech are like the divisions in the Psalms that we studied in 2014.
 There is an understood {s} division at the end of each numbered line, with an {n} marking where a new line begins within a numbered line.
 There are no {n} divisions in the speech from Job 16:1-19:29.

-Job 18 is Bildad’s speech, which I cannot find a chiastic structure for,
+Job 18 is Bildad’s speech, which I cannot find a chiastic structure for.
+Job 19 is his reply to Bildad.

 The D pair, as far as I can tell, pairs in that what his heart is yearning for, is that his words would be permanently written in a book.